La chercheuse d’esprit, a Pantomime Ballet

 SCENE 10 (No. 19)

 Nicette revient et va se mirer dans un sceau d’eau.
-Elle ajuste son fichu, et se met une fleur dans les cheveux. (‘Nicette comes back and goes to look at her reflection in a bucket of water.
-She adjusts her fichu, and puts a flower in her hair.’)
+Elle ajuste son fichu, et se met une fleur dans les cheveux. (‘Nicette comes back and goes over to look at her reflection in a bucket of water.
+She adjusts her fichu and puts a flower in her hair.’)

 (arrangement for violin (Mojca Gal) and fortepiano (Thys Grobelnik))